Comment on page

 If you would like to create a SIMILAR product then you can duplicate products by selecting the double page icon to the right of an item (red box).
 By subsequently selecting the pencil and paper icon (green box) the copied product can be edited and the details amended for the second item.

-Using OFN you can add properties or labels to your products.
-This allows customers to find your items when searching for specific criteria (eg. certified Organic) and highlights specific qualities your products may have.
+- Properties or labels to your products.
+This allows customers to find your items when searching for specific criteria (e.g. certified Organic) and highlights specific qualities your products may have.
 Find out more here.